 Recommended by Sophie of The Wanderful Me

-It seems as though one of the quintessential things to do when backpacking or visiting Thailand is having an authentic elephant experience.
-No doubt, Thailand is one of the best places to see and admire elephants in their natural habitat… but what many travelers don’t know is that many so-called “ethical elephant sanctuaries” aren’t really ethical at all.
+It seems as though one of the quintessential things to do when backpacking or living in Thailand is having an authentic elephant experience.
+No doubt, Thailand (especially the northern area around Chiang Mai) is one of the best places to see and admire elephants in their natural habitat… but what many travelers don’t know is that many so-called “ethical elephant sanctuaries” aren’t really ethical at all.

 Unfortunately, many places market themselves as “sanctuaries” to play on the emotions of well-meaning tourists (when, in fact, they actually treat their elephants like garbage).
 Elephant Valley Thailand was founded to change all that.